simrenbasra/simys-blog/_posts/2024-10-31-trick_or_retreat_part_2.md

 After watching many tutorials, I noticed that a lot of people use the Stable Baselines3 library.

-Stable Baselines3 is a library for reinforcement learning designed to work with OpenAI Gym environments.
+Stable Baselines3 is a library for RL, specifically designed to work with OpenAI Gym environments.
 It simplifies the process of setting up, training and evaluating RL agents.
-In the example below of my first attempt in using RL, I am using Stable Baselines3.
+In the example below, I'll share my  first attempt at using RL with Stable Baselines3.

 #### **Wrappers**

 Wrappers are templates used to modify the functionality of environments without changing the original environment setup.
-For example, if you want to change rewards or reshape observations, you can do this using a wrapper instead of having to re-create the environment.
+For instance, if you want to change rewards or reshape some observations, you can do this using a wrapper instead of having to re-create the environment.

 There are various types of wrappers depending on the specific changes or functionalities you need from the environment.

-While you can use wrappers directly from OpenAI Gym, the wrappers in Stable Baselines3 are simpler and more effective.
-They are specifically designed to enhance the training process of RL agents.
+While you can use wrappers directly from Gymnasium, the wrappers in Stable Baselines3 are simpler and more effective.
+They are designed to enhance the training process of RL agents.

 **Vectorised Environments**

 One of the most commonly used wrappers in Stable Baselines3 is the vectorised environment wrapper.
-These wrappers allow you to manage multiple instances of an environment simultaneously.
-It allows the agent to interact on multiple states of the environment at the same time leading to faster training and greater diversity in the experiences gathered by the agent.
+These wrappers allow you to manage multiple instances of an environment at the same time.
+It allows the agent to interact on multiple states of the environment simultaneously leading to faster training and greater diversity in the agnet's experiences.

-In the demo below, I used `DummyVecEnv` to run multiple instances of the Lunar Lander environment.
+In the demo below, I used `DummyVecEnv` to run four instances of the Lunar Lander environment.

 <br>